matipan/matipan.github.io/content/posts/exploring-dagger-streamlining-ci-cd-pipelines-with-code.md

 We can now start our services locally and in any other environment by running `docker-compose up`.

-Time to add our integration tests.
+Time to add our tests.
 We also want these tests to be able to run in any host without requiring that host to have dependencies installed (other than the ability to run containers of course).
 For this reason we start writing a `Dockerfile` inside our tests folder:
 ```dockerfile
 FROM golang:1.21-alpine